What is PWHT or Post Weld Heat Treatment?

 - Equipment and panels shall be properly earthed.

-- Electrical technicians shall work with proper safety wears such as rubber gloves, shoes, etc.
+- Electrical technicians shall work with proper safety wear such as rubber gloves, shoes, etc.

 - Only certified electricians will work.